AdobeDocs/commerce-merchant-services.en/help/data-connection/install.md

 1. (Optional) To include B2B data, which comprises [requisition events](events.md#b2b-events), install the [B2B extension](#install-the-b2b-extension).

-### Install Adobe I/O Events and Configure the customers-connector module
+### Install Adobe I/O Events and configure the customers-connector module

 After you install the `experience-platform-connector` extension, you must install Adobe I/O Events for Adobe Commerce and configure the `customers-connector` module.